 Paramount Plus only offers a basic streaming experience, which may annoy seasoned users, but the service functions fine and the live streams work perfectly, which at the end of the day, that's what really matters.

 So, should I get Netflix or Paramount Plus?

 You were probably expecting a more eloquent conclusion, but it ultimately comes down to what you like to watch.
 If you want a massive amount of choice when it comes to content and devices and care about stuff like the Skip Intro button, get Netflix.
 If you don't mind a more basic streaming experience, love crime procedurals and more Aussie content, get Paramount Plus.

 But you can take advantage of the Paramount Plus 7-day free trial and give the service a spin and know the answer for yourself.

 Paramount Plus voucher codes and deals for December 2023: Free trial or a big discount?

 Here's how to try Paramount Plus for free (or cheap).

 How to watch Paramount Plus on smart TVs

 Technically speaking, Android TVs are smart TVs, right?

-Who will you crown winner of the great streaming wars of 2021?
+Who will you crown winner of the great streaming wars?